openEOPlatform/documentation/join/early_adopter.md

 You will receive an e-mail notification once your account has been approved by us and is part of the openEO Platform virtual organization.

-If you have any questions about the enrollment to openEO Platform or the Early Adopter program, please [contact us](https://openeo.cloud/contact/).
+If you have any questions about the enrollment to openEO Platform, please [contact us](https://openeo.cloud/contact/).